mattgriffindev/filfthy-gorgeous-vegan/README.md

 **Content**

-All content was written by the developer
+All content was written or adapted by the developer.

 **Media**

-All images were used under Creative Commons where available, or under the provisions for research and private study in section 29 of the Copyright, Designs and Patents Act 1988. s
+All images were used under Creative Commons where available, or under the provisions for research and private study in section 29 of the Copyright, Designs and Patents Act 1988.

 All images were converted to .webp using [online-convert](https://www.online-convert.com/ "online-convert").

 **Acknowledgements**